 - Monitoring of anticoagulant activity tends to be more vigilant because less is known about the appropriate dosing of anticoagulants during pregnancy.

 Treatment of VTE during pregnancy and the puerperium will be reviewed here [1-6].
 The epidemiology, pathogenesis, diagnosis, and prevention of VTE during pregnancy and the puerperium are discussed separately.
-(See "Deep vein thrombosis and pulmonary embolism in pregnancy: Epidemiology, pathogenesis, and diagnosis" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Prevention".)
+(See "Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Prevention".)

 Initial management of suspected VTE depends upon the degree of clinical suspicion for acute PE, whether there are contraindications to anticoagulation, and whether PE, DVT, or both are suspected: